7.1 – Overview

 - An index going down indicates that the market participants are pessimistic.

-- An index can be used for a variety of purposes – information, benchmarking, trading and hedging.
+- An index can be used for various purposes – information, benchmarking, trading and hedging.

 - Index trading is probably the most popular use of the index.